bitcraze/crazyflie-lib-python/docs/user-guides/sbs_motion_commander.md

         time.sleep(1)
 ```

 Try to run the script again.
-Now you can see the crazyflie take off, go forward, turn 180 degrees and go forward again to its initial position.
+Now you can see the Crazyflie take off, go forward, turn 180 degrees and go forward again to its initial position.
 The `mc.back()` needed to be replaced with the forward since the motion commander sends the velocity setpoints in the __body fixed coordinate__ system.
-This means that the commands forward will go forward to wherever the current heading (the front) of the crazyflie points to.
+This means that the commands forward will go forward to wherever the current heading (the front) of the Crazyflie points to.

 Double check if your code is still correct: